einarjon/adventofcode.sh/README.md

 ### 18.sh
  Have to turn glob off, or \* will be replaced with all files in directory.
- 1. Recursive grep to find a brackets that don't contain inner brackets.
-Calculate those.
-Replace the whole bracket with calculated result.
-Repeat.
-Slow but works.
+ 1. Bash regex to find a bracket that doesn't contain inner brackets.
+Calculate that.
+Replace the whole bracket with result.
+Repeat until no brackets remain.
+Slow, but faster than grep -o.
  2. Just replace "\*" with ")\*(" to change the precedence.
 Add "(" and ")" to the ends to close off the brackets.

 ### 19.sh